KAPIL9027/AstConsulting-Task/readme.md

 To enhance the user experience, I have developed an admin panel.
 It provides comprehensive features for managing user accounts, including deletion and subscription blocking.
 Additionally, I have implemented a bot settings area that allows users to easily update their API keys.
 To handle these tasks, I have created a REST API that fetches data from a MongoDB database, which stores information such as subscribed users and bot settings.
 The UI part of the admin portal is developed using react.js.

-Both the admin portal and the telegram bot backend have been deployed on render.com for optimal performance and reliability.
-You can access the live admin portal at https://telbot-weather-admin-panel.onrender.com.

 For communication between the Telegram bot and my backend, I have utilized the node-telegram-bot-api library, leveraging the provided API key.

 You can explore the project further on the GitHub repository at https://github.com/KAPIL9027/AstConsulting-Task.